 Tuition and fees vary by degree program and the type of student you are.

-Decisions for Graduate Financial Support are typically made by April 15 for the upcoming academic year, so applications from students requesting financial support should reach us by February 15.
+Decisions for Graduate Financial Support are typically made by April 15 for the upcoming academic year, so applications from students requesting financial support should reach us by Feb.
+15.

 - Three Letters of Recommendation

-Materials to send to Admissions:
+Materials to send to Admissions

 - Your official GRE General Test scores from the Educational Testing Service (the University's institutional code is 6681)

-- International students may also be required to submit TOEFL or IELTS scores to comply with the university's English Language Proficiency Requirements.
+- International students may also be required to submit TOEFL, IELTS, or DuoLingo scores to comply with the university's English Language Proficiency Requirements.